Tom Knudsen Camellia

 Lustrous evergreen foliage cover this upright shrub; masses of lovely double dark-red flowers bloom in late winter; provide rich, acidic, moist, well-drained soil

 Tom Knudsen Camellia features showy scarlet round flowers at the ends of the branches from late winter to early spring.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The glossy pointy leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Tom Knudsen Camellia is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.